ermongroup/cs228-notes/preliminaries/probabilityreview/index.md

 #### 3.1 Joint and marginal distributions

 Suppose that we have two random variables X and Y .
 One way to work with these two random variables is to consider each of them separately.
-If we do that we will only need $F_X(x)$ and $F_Y (y)$.
+If we do that we will only need $$F_X(x)$$ and $$F_Y (y)$$.
 But if we want to know about the values that X and Y assume simultaneously during outcomes of a random experiment, we require a more complicated structure known as the joint cumulative distribution function of X and Y , defined by
 \begin{equation}F_{XY} (x, y) = P(X ≤ x, Y ≤ y)\end{equation}

 It can be shown that by knowing the joint cumulative distribution function, the probability of any event involving X and Y can be calculated.